 All of Madison Prep's teachers will meet all of the requirements of highly qualified teacher as established by the No Child Left Behind Act of 2001 and have appropriate Wisconsin teacher licenses.
-All teachers of core academic subjects will hold at least a bachelor's degree from an accredited institution of higher education and demonstrate a high level of competency teaching youth in urban in each of the core subjects in which s/he will teach prior to being hired.
+All teachers of core academic subjects will hold at least a bachelor's degree from an accredited institution of higher education and demonstrate a high level of competency teaching youth in urban areas in each of the core subjects in which s/he will teach prior to being hired.

-Specifically, teachers will be responsible for developing lesson plans and implementing the curriculum in all subjects; teaching a minimum of three periods daily (block schedule); maintain accurate and up-to-date data regarding student achievement on internal assessments; completing the electronic grade book daily so that parents and students can keep up with students' performance online; provide academic support to students daily; serve as a mentor and coach to a minimum of 15 students, meeting with their cohort at least once weekly to discuss their progress, troubleshoot and field ideas that improve teaching, learning and the school community; partner with parents in the development and management of student's Destination Plans; enforce all school rules inside and outside of the classroom; oversee student arrival and dismissal; and develop and maintain a strong working relationship with parents via school activities, regular parent-teacher statuses, progress reports and phone calls, when necessary.
+Specifically, teachers will be responsible for developing lesson plans and implementing the curriculum in all subjects; teaching a minimum of three periods daily (block schedule); maintain accurate and up-to-date data regarding student achievement on internal assessments; completing the electronic grade book daily so that parents and students can keep up with students' performance online; provide academic support to students daily; serve as a mentor and coach to a minimum of 20 students, meeting with their cohort at least once weekly to discuss their progress, troubleshoot and field ideas that improve teaching, learning and the school community; partner with parents in the development and management of student's Destination Plans; enforce all school rules inside and outside of the classroom; oversee student arrival and dismissal; and develop and maintain a strong working relationship with parents via school activities, regular parent-teacher statuses, progress reports and phone calls, when necessary.
 The General Education/ELL teachers will report to their Department Chair or the Director of Teaching & Learning, whichever the principals prefer.

-Department Chairs will perform the same duties as teachers and will be subject to the same hiring criteria.
+Master Teachers/Department Chairs will perform the same duties as teachers and will be subject to the same hiring criteria.
 In addition, they will lead teams of teachers, coordinating professional development, curriculum and lesson planning and will coach teachers in the classroom who require or request additional support.
-Department Chairs will report to the Director of Teaching & Learning.
+They will model best practices in teaching, leadership and parental and community engagement in the classroom, school and community.
+Master Teachers/Department Chairs will report to the Director of Teaching & Learning.